jiayuasu/Synthetic-data-generator/README.md

 Synthetic data generator for generating data follows normal distribution

 ##Introduction
 I was struggling for getting large scale synthetic data to do my experiments.
 I know there are people also face this issue.
-But they may not knoq how easy to write their own generator.
+But they may not know how easy to write their own generator.
 This is a simple synthetic data generator.
 This data generator is able to generate random data follows uniform distribution and skewed data follows normal distribution.

 ##How to get started